 - Using travel souvenirs, family photos, and a fun accessory that you just fell in love with, is just as important as decorating with beautiful store bought decor.

 From our living room, you can see right into the Japanese dining room.
 My Spring floral arrangement from last week’s tablescape is still the focal point but I added my DIY two-toned painted taper candles.

 My husband gave me a couple of handcrafted Japanese tea cups for our anniversary last month so I included them into my “shelfies” as little planters.

 There’s a touch of Easter in our dining room with a global inspired Easter tree.
 I’ll be sharing the DIY next week with A Very Global Easter Series that Casa Watkins Living and I are teaming up together for.

 And that wraps up our Spring dining and living rooms!
 I hope you enjoyed seeing our Japanese home.
-I’m just dying to check out the other beautiful Spring homes.
+I’m just dying to check out the other beautiful Spring homes and decorating ideas.
 Let’s head on over to my talented and sweet friend Iris from Iris Nacole.
 I just know you are going to fall in love with her beautiful style.